LachlanWilliams/LachlanWilliams.github.io/README.md

 ├── Skills
 ├── Projects
 ├── Wave Function Collapse → /wave-collapse/
-├── Space Invaders → /space-invaders/
+├── Retro Game → /space-invaders/
 └── Contact
 ```

-Both the Wave Function Collapse and Space Invaders games are now accessible as clean subdomains, providing a much more organized and professional portfolio experience! 🎮✨
+Both the Wave Function Collapse and Retro Game are now accessible as clean subdomains, providing a much more organized and professional portfolio experience! 🎮✨